 Exceptions to the standard requirements

-Travelers in possession of a valid American or Canadian passport, a visa, or an American residence permit, are exempt from the above mentioned ESTA requirements.
-Travelers who are entering into the United States by land (and not by air or ship) do not need to file for an ESTA, but it is advised they do so to shorten the passport checks.
-They are also still required to adhere to all of the requirements on this page concerning their stay in the United States of America.
-Travelers that do not possess a passport issued by a country that is part of the Visa Waiver Program, but do hold a residence permit in one of these countries, do not meet the requirements of the ESTA, and can only travel with a visa.
+Travellers in possession of a valid American or Canadian passport, a visa, or an American residence permit, are exempt from the above mentioned ESTA requirements.
+Travellers who are entering the USA by land (and not by air or ship) do not need to apply for an ESTA, but it is advised they do so to shorten the passport checks.
+They are also still required to adhere to all of the requirements on this page concerning their stay in the USA.
+Travellers that do not possess a passport issued by a country that is part of the Visa Waiver Program, but do hold a residence permit from one of these countries, do not meet the requirements of the ESTA and can only travel with a visa.

 Don’t meet all the requirements to travel with an ESTA?
 In that case you cannot use the ESTA form on this website.
-To travel to America, a US visa is required.
+To still travel to the USA, a US visa is required.

 If you do meet the requirements, apply for an ESTA now

-In case you do meet the ESTA requirements, you can file an:
+In case you do meet the ESTA requirements, you can submit an: